Electric Scooter Injury and Accident Liability

 Many people think that rules don't exist for electric scooters, but this is not true.

-If you rent an e-scooter, you should park the e-scooter in a designated area.
+Also, if you rent an e-scooter, you should park the e-scooter in a designated area.
 Your app's map will show you where you can park your e-scooter at the end of the ride.

 A helmet dilemma